hi-glenn/knot/doc/configuration.rst

 Knot DNS supports automatic DNSSEC signing of zones.
 The signing can operate in two modes:

+1. :ref:`Manual key management <dnssec-manual-key-management>`.
+   In this mode, the server maintains zone signatures (RRSIGs) only.
+The signatures are kept up-to-date and signing keys are rolled according to timing parameters assigned to the keys.
+The keys must be generated and timing parameters must be assigned by the zone operator.

-1. :ref:`Automatic key management <dnssec-automatic-zsk-management>`.
+2. :ref:`Automatic key management <dnssec-automatic-zsk-management>`.
    In this mode, the server maintains signing keys.
 New keys are generated according to assigned policy and are rolled automatically in a safe manner.
    No zone operator intervention is necessary.

-2. :ref:`Manual key management <dnssec-manual-key-management>`.
-   In this mode, the server maintains zone signatures only.
-The signatures are kept up-to-date and signing keys are rolled according to timing parameters assigned to the keys.
-The keys must be generated and timing parameters must be assigned by the zone operator.
+For automatic DNSSEC signing, :ref:`policy<Policy section>` has to be configured and assigned to the zone.
+The policy specifies how the zone is signed (i.e. signing algorithm, key size, key lifetime, signature lifetime, etc.).
+If no policy is specified or the ``default`` one is assigned, the default signing parameters are used.

 The DNSSEC signing process maintains some metadata which is stored in the :abbr:`KASP (Key And Signature Policy)` database.
 This database is backed